sarathrkk/nodefinder/README.markdown

 (The source code is a fork of http://code.google.com/p/nodefinder/)

-EC2 tags and group selection are selected with the following syntax (if a tuple doesn't make the boolean expression explicitly AND or OR the list is implicitly an OR):
+EC2 tags and groups selection are selected with the following syntax (if a tuple doesn't make the boolean expression explicitly AND or OR the list is implicitly an OR):